mit-satori/getting-started/tips-and-tricks/singularity-tips/index.rst

 is a little awkward since nobody has Power 9 CPU laptops or desktops.
 Fortunately Docker have recently created a way to do this using a Power 9 emulator.
 The steps to get this set up on a laptop are shown below.

 #.
-Launch an Ubuntu 18.04 Linux machine
+Launch or log in to an Ubuntu 18.04 Linux machine

+  #.
+If you don't have an Ubuntu machine you can create a virtual machine

 2.